 For a notice of termination to be valid it must:

 – Be in writing (email, text or verbal notice is not valid)

 – Specify the date of service

 – State that any issue as to the validity of the notice must be referred to the Residential Tenancies Board (RTB) within 28 days of receipt of it.
 LINK TO OUR TEMPLATE

 Your written notice can be served on your landlord/agent in a number of ways including:

 Leaving it at the address provided by the landlord/agent for you to reasonably contact them

-Sending through the normal post (There is no need for registered post) and the presumption is that it is received through the normal course of delivery (usually this is the next day)
+Posting the notice but registered post will guarantee receipt.
+The presumption is that it is received through the normal course of delivery (usually this is the next day)

 A deposit cannot be used in lieu of rent and you are liable for paying the rent up to the end of the notice period unless otherwise agreed with your landlord/agent.
 It is recommended to give notice in such a way that it ends with the end of a rental period.
 (LINK TO DEPOSIT DOC 15)